 4. Healthcare

 You should get your chinchilla the proper amount of healthcare.
-They should get at least one checkup each year.
+They should get at least one checkup from a veterinarian each year.

 Furthermore, you should have contact with a vet whom you can contact in the case of an emergency.
 Chinchillas are prone to sickness because they are sensitive creatures.
-If the room temperature is off by even a bit, they can become sick.
+Incidents like an inappropriate temperature or the introduction of a new food item can result in a sick pet.

 Getting the proper care when your chinchilla is sick is essential to their wellbeing.